Vrajesh420/VrajeshBookStore/VrajeshBookStore/README.txt

 Added the CoverType to IUnitOfWork and UnitOfWork as per the given one and push to git hub 1211
-Pushed CoverType To the DataBase and created the migration - 20231117171028_AddedCoverType
+Pushed CoverType To the DataBase and created the migration - 20231117171028_AddedCoverType 1541
+Created new New controller, index, and Upsert view along with coverType.js